constellation-daq/Constellation/docs/application_development/howtos/receiver_cxx.md

 # Receiving Data in C++

 This how-to guide describes the concepts of receiving data from other satellites.
-It is recommended to read through the  [implementation how-to](satellite_cxx.md) of satellites in C++ in order to get a solid understanding of the state machine and data transmission mechanism.
+It is recommended to read through the [implementation tutorial](../tutorials/satellite_cxx.md) of satellites in C++ to get a good understanding of implementing a basic satellite.

 ## Receiving Data